These regal names have been used by the British monarchy and royal families from around the world for over 1000 years...

 Catherine

 This is a classic girl's name with many spellings and nicknames.
-The most famous royal Catherine at the moment is of course Catherine Middleton, Duchess of Cambridge.
+The most famous royal Catherine at the moment is of course Catherine, Princess of Wales.

 Other royal Catherines include: